wiztools/stagen/README.md

     $ mvn package

-In the `target` directory you will find the executable jar `stagen-VER-full.jar`.
+In the `target` directory you will find the build artifacts.

 ### Running